Malenea/CodingStyle/README.md

 There's an option in XCode that will automatically do that for you.

 ![XCode option to trim trailing whitespaces and whitespaces only lines](https://pbs.twimg.com/media/DTawMEMWsAAbbbs?format=png&name=medium)

+### Indentation

+Indentation should be based on 4 spaces-tabs instead of 2.

 ### Comments